jonsimonsen/Procap/README.md

 # Procap
 Project for visualization of statistical data

-The project is not constructed with the public in mind, so the README is not necessarily particularly descriptive.
+The project is not constructed with the public in mind (until after version 0.6 anyway), so the README is not necessarily particularly descriptive.
 It might not make perfect sense for casual readers.

 After forking, the results can be seen by opening the html file in a browser.